 I am a PhD candidate at the Philosophy Department at Stanford University and a research fellow at the Stanford Basic Income Lab.
-Additionally, I am pursuing a PhD minor in Political Science.
+Additionally, I am pursuing a PhD minor in Political Science and I am a graduate fellow at the Center for Ethics in Society.
 Before that, I did my Bachelor's degree in Philosophy and Italian at the University of Oxford (St Hugh's College).

 In the past, I have worked as a research assistant for the Institute for Research on Population and Social Policies at the National Italian Research Council, with whom I have authored the book Claiming Rights in Europe.
 Emerging Challenges and Political Agents (Routledge).